jaredphantom/BillSplitter/README.txt

 - main:
-        landing page for the site, prompts user to login. starts new php session when page loads, clicking login button or register button will trigger login.php or register.php.
+        landing page for the site, prompts user to login. starts new php session, clicking login or register button will trigger login.php or register.php.
 - register:
         allows a new user to register an account for billsplitter. email, password, and name all stored in database upon successful account creation.